Baer Reintegration Scholarship

 For years there has been an outcry on how the mental health field has failed it’s “patients” and by direct consequence society as a whole.
 We look at how the average person with serious and persistent mental illness lives in a substandard living condition, often time s the victim of violence, as opposed to the perpetrator of it, with rates of unemployment reaching 80-90%.
 When an act of violence occurs, it will receive a disproportionate amount of media scrutiny compared to non mental illness related violence.
-Suicide is one of the leading causes of death among teenagers and Veterans.

 Reasons for these discrepancies are numerous with long standing historical basis.
 Fear and ignorance are the predominant causes of this failure.
 Another important reason has been the lack of data supporting success for recovery from serious mental illness.
 We all know what doesn’t work, but how many people understand what does work when it comes to recovery from these terrible illnesses.
 Fountain House and its’ replications have shown success throughout the world.
 What we need is to raise the bar of expectations, and look for those programs that deliver hope and real opportunities for reintegration.